 - Your parents got divorced

-- One or both of your parents were alcoholic
+- One or both of your parents had untreated mental illness

 - You were adopted

 - You lost a sibling or parent at a young age

 - You were neglected